 When did you decide to start speaking?

 Michael: There are different ways to achieve successful change management.
 I work on all three levels.
-1. keynotes that inspire 2.
-Workshops and seminars that dig deeper and 3.
-One-on-one employee coaching to tackle deeper obstacles and to lead to constant change.
-It often depends on the occasion and need of an organization.
-I know companies that are in the middle of an intense change process and need an impulse moment at a convention to make everyone get up, look forward and see their fears as something to overcome.
+1. Keynotes that inspire, 2.
+Workshops and seminars that dig deeper, and 3.
+One-on-one employee coaching to tackle deeper obstacles and motivate change.
+It often depends on the occasion and the needs of an organization.
+I know companies that are in the middle of an intense change process and need an impulse moment at a convention to make everyone get up, look forward, and see their fears as something to overcome.
 Keynotes are fine here!